 In the early days of rugby football in the mid 1800s, the laws of the game were silent on team sizes.
-Tradition though had meant the use of twenty-a-side teams was thought the “beau ideal” across rugby in Britain and even the local piebald football games emerging in each of the cities of the Australian colonies over the 1850s and ’60s.*
+Tradition though had meant the use of twenty-a-side teams was thought the “beau ideal” across rugby in Britain and even in faraway Melbourne.*

 Montague Shearman, a titan of 1870s Oxford University rugby, recalled that these “Bigside” traditions were treated as an article of faith with rugby footballers.
 Even as the game began to modernise, players still believed twenty was the minimum for a “model side.”
 To these traditionalists, the “scrimmage” (scrum) was the very essence of the game.

 The 1875 edition of the ‘Football Annual’ in England still recommended playing 20-a-side whenever enough players were available.
-The system was also honoured and sustained by the international stage, where the inaugural era of matches between England, Scotland, and Ireland were all twenty-a-side encounters.
+The system was also honoured and sustained by the international stage, where the inaugural era of matches between England, Scotland, and Ireland (the first was in March 1871) were all twenty-a-side encounters.

 As the Wallaroo club and its membership and support grew, so did the desire to participate in these massive, classical contests of rugby comradeship with twenty-a-side teams.
 Ten such epic matches were played by the Wallaroo ‘1st Twenty’ between 1871 and ’74.

-In 1871 the Wallaroo men wore a sombre sight in grey jerseys and white knickerbockers, their heads topped with a distinctive blue cap.
-But for 1872, as the club came into its own, they adopted the new style multi-colour hoop jerseys imported from England in vibrant striped hoops in Union Jack red, white, and blue.
-This tricolour is unique to the club’s twenty-a-side era.
+In 1871 the Wallaroo men wore sombre grey jerseys and white knickerbockers, their heads topped with a distinctive blue cap.
+But for 1872, they adopted the new style multi-colour hoop jerseys imported from England in thin horizontal stripes in the Union Jack colours red, white, and blue.
+This tricolour combination is unique to the club’s twenty-a-side era.

 On the touchlines of Moore Park and the Parramatta Domain, the sight of these “striped giants,” with a mastodon-sized forward pack colliding and moving with their opponents, offered a sharp, visual drama that captivated onlookers and served to give colour and life to the scene.